What does the rejection mean?

 Missing Model/Property Release

-If your image has visible faces and it’s marked as Creative you have to attach a model release.
+If the image contains a person that could possible recognize him/herself, and it’s marked as Creative you have to attach a model release.
+YAY is especially strict about this when then image contains nudity.
 If you take an image someone's property and it is somewhat special and/or identifiable you need to attach a property release.
 Attach the needed release and resubmit.

 We may also require a property release for photos of artworks, like paintings and statues.